CIRCL/carl-hauser/SOTA/SOTA.md

 ### RANSAC – Random Sample Consensus

 Estimation of the homography, searches for the best relative pose between images iteratively and removes outliers that disobey the estimated geometry relation finally.
 Correspondences that pass the geometry verification are named verified correspondences.
+Provides a robust estimation of transform matrix.

 ### Least Meadian